2017 1

 2016 Rocheyron (St.E.
 GC) - very oaky but possesses a lot of perfectly ripe fruit, silky tannin, and very good acidity.
 Fine balance and persistent fruity aftertaste.
 A very fine effort.
 91p.

-2016 Le Pin Beausoleil (Bordeaux Superieur) - fruity, round and pleasant wine to be drunk early in its life.
+2016 Le Pin Beausoleil (Bordeaux Superieur) - fruity, round, and pleasant wine to be enjoyed early in life.
 88p.

 2016 Soleil (Puisseguin St.E) - very aromatic and tasty, seductive, elegant and tasty.
 89p.

-2016 Le Rival (Lussac St.E) - very nice wine indeed, silky fruit and tannin, velvety texture, persistently fruity finish.
+2016 Le Rival (Lussac St.E) - very nice wine, silky fruit, tannin, velvety texture, and a persistently fruity finish.
 89p.

-L'Eglise Clinet - Denis Durantou hasn't done anything wrong in the 2016 vintage.
+L'Eglise Clinet - Denis Durantou has done everything correctly in the 2016 vintage.
 His wines are as impressive as in 2015.

 2016 Saintayme St.Emilion – fresh, nose of black cherries, well-composed, velvety texture, long finish with a fruity scent.
 90p.